Redirect and move Windows known folders to OneDrive

-Use this policy to force users to keep their known folders directed to OneDrive.
+Use this setting to force users to keep their known folders directed to OneDrive.

 Users can direct their known folders by opening OneDrive sync client settings, clicking the AutoSave tab, and then clicking Update folders.

 For info about using the OneDrive Group Policy objects, see Use Group Policy to control OneDrive sync client settings.